 As you can see, there are now really many ways to enjoy spatial audio content.
 Fortunately, most of the already very popular streaming services recognize the potential of immersive listening experiences.
 Hopefully, head tracking compatible headphones will find favor.
 Because in combination with the streaming hype, this could be the biggest chance yet for 3D audio to finally find its rightful recognition in the market!

 But the true potential of spatial audio lies in creating content specifically to get the best out of the technology with creativity.
+Spatial audio and head tracking technology have the potential to revolutionize the way users consume audio content, creating a more immersive and engaging experience.
 And that’s exactly my job here at VRTonung, if you want to learn more about it or even already have ideas in mind, don’t hesitate to get in touch!